BerkeleyHCI/PolymorphicBlocks/README.md

 ## Additional Notes

-### Project Status
-**This is functional and produces boards, but is still a continuing work-in-progress.**

-If you're looking for a mature PCB design tool that just works, this currently isn't it (yet).
-For a mature and open-source graphical schematic capture and board layout tool, check out [KiCad](https://kicad-pcb.org/).
-**However, if you are interested in trying something new, we're happy to help you and answer questions.**

-Current development focuses on supporting intermediate-level PCB projects, ie those an advanced hobbyist would make.
-Typical systems would involve power conditioning circuits, a microcontroller, and supporting peripherals (possibly including analog blocks).
-There is no hard-coded architecture (a microcontroller is not needed), and pure analog boards are possible.
-The system should also be able to handle projects that are much more or much less complex, especially if supporting libraries exist.

 ### Examples
 Example boards, including layouts, are available in the [examples/](examples/) directory, structured as unit tests and including board layouts:
 - [Blinky](examples/test_blinky.py): all variations of blinky from [the getting started tutorial](getting-started.md).